Learn

 Part 5

-At OpenClaw, I build agent systems that connect to multiple business tools, and MCP is rapidly becoming the standard I use for those integrations.
+In my work, I build agent systems that connect to multiple business tools, and MCP is rapidly becoming the standard I use for those integrations.
 Instead of writing and maintaining custom connector code for each client's CRM, email platform, project management tool, and database, I leverage MCP-compatible servers wherever they are available.
 This dramatically reduces the time from initial build to production deployment because each new tool connection is a configuration step rather than a development project.

 The practical impact for clients is significant.
 When a client adopts a new tool or wants to extend their agent's capabilities, the integration process is measured in hours instead of weeks.
 If a client switches from one CRM to another, swapping the MCP server connection is far simpler than rewriting a custom integration from scratch.
 This flexibility protects the client's investment in their agent system because the agents are decoupled from any specific tool vendor.